 The general distribution file for is an executable jar file.
-It is called bluej-xxx.jar, where xxx is a version number.
-For example, the BlueJ version 2.0.0 distribution is named bluej-200.jar.
-You might get this file on disk, or you can download it from the BlueJ web site at http://www.bluej.org.
+It is called Bluej-generic-xxx.jar, where xxx is a version number.
+For example, the BlueJ version 4.1.1 distribution is named Bluej-generic-411.jar.

 Run the installer by executing the following command.
-NOTE: For this example, I use the distribution file bluej-200.jar - you need to use the file name of the file you've got (with the correct version number).
+NOTE: For this example, I use the distribution file Bluej-generic-411.jar - you need to use the file name of the file you've got (with the correct version number).

-<j2se-path>/bin/java -jar bluej-200.jar
+<j2se-path>/bin/java -jar Bluej-generic-411.jar